Sam Sutton (footballer)

-Sam Harry Sutton (born 10 December 2001) is a New Zealand professional footballer who plays as a left-back for A-League Men club Perth Glory.
+Sam Harry Sutton (born 10 December 2001) is a New Zealand professional footballer who plays as a left-back for A-League Men club Perth Glory and the New Zealand national team.

 Club career

 Wellington Phoenix Reserves

 Sutton joined the Wellington Phoenix as part of their academy in 2016 after moving down from Auckland.
 He started playing for the Wellington Phoenix Reserves in the New Zealand Football Championship in the 2016–17 season, making 4 appearances with 2 starts.
 His debut in the national league was two weeks before he turned 15 when he came on in their away game against Southern United with the team leading 1–0 and looking for their first back-to-back wins in the reserve team's history.